Tribhuwansingh2023/Web-proj-personal/README.md

 ---

 ## 🤝 Credits
-- Inspired by: Sleep deprivation and CSS-Tricks.
+- 💡 Inspired by: Love, insomnia, and CSS-Tricks.
-- Cube logic: Built with pure math (and caffeine).
+- ☕ Built with: HTML, CSS, and a lot of chai.
+- 👨‍💻 By: Tribhuwan Singh

 ---

 ## 📄 License
-MIT License – do whatever, just credit me if you clone it for your crush.
+MIT License – Copy, modify, and send to your crush (just credit me, please)..

 ---

-**Made with ❤️ by Aoudumber Bade**
+**Made with ❤️ by Tribhuwansingh2023**
 *Tag me if you remix this!*

 🚀 **Star this repo if you’d code this for someone!**